Zoe Hasenauer: Club career

-Odense Boldklub Q

 Hasenauer registered for the 2023 NWSL Draft, but she was not selected by any team.
 Instead, she moved overseas and signed her first professional contract with Danish Women's League club Odense Boldklub Q on July 25, 2023.
 She quickly made a positive impression on the team, scoring 6 goals and leading the team in scoring over the first few months of her stint with the club.
 On November 3, 2023, she signed a contract extension to keep her with OB Q for another 18 months.
 Hasenauer spent two years in Denmark before leaving the club in June 2025 to pursue other opportunities.
 She was responsible for over 25 goal contributions and was the team's top scorer in her second season.

-1. FC Köln

 On July 31, 2025, Hasenauer signed a two-year contract with German club 1.
 FC Köln.
+She picked up an injury before preseason and spent much of the first half of the season rehabilitating.
+She made her Frauen-Bundesliga debut on November 23, 2025, participating in a game against SV Werder Bremen that occurred during a blizzard; it was her first-ever experience playing a soccer match in the snow.
+In her first season in Germany, she made 16 appearances as a member of both Köln's first and second teams.

+In September 2026, Hasenauer joined Canadian club AFC Toronto.

 International career

 While playing collegiately for the Oregon Ducks in 2019, Hasenauer received her first youth international call-up.
 She joined the United States under-20 squad for two friendlies in Lakewood Ranch, Florida.